Is Identity a Problem that Blockchain Can Fix?

 Identity ties the citizen to the government and every financial system in the economy.
 From the bank account, to the credit bureaus, to the insurance agent, to any party that is participating in the economy and with the citizen has their identity on their books.

-Beyond the financial world, identity also plays a part in commuting, since identity is tied to your driver’s license, in travel, since identity is tied to your passport, in voting, since identity is tied to your voter ID.
+Beyond the financial world, identity also plays a part in commuting, since it is tied to your driver’s license, in travel, as it is tied to your passport, in voting, because it is tied to your voter ID.

 What does all this mean?
 Besides the fact that you really shouldn’t lose your ID or share it, it emphasizes the importance of data.
 More importantly, your private data.
 Data concerning your financial spending, your education and career history, your health details and more.
 Each pariticpating organization you’ve given your ID to, has a little bit of your data.
 And all this data is compiled collectively through the government.